alinahid477/tkgonazure/README.md

     - Notice the `1dot20dot4` part instead of `1.20.4`.
 Follow the same.
     - IMPORTANT: In Tanzu Kubernetes Grid v1.3.1, the default cluster image --plan value is k8s-1dot20dot4-ubuntu-2004, based on Kubernetes version 1.20.4 and the machine OS, Ubuntu 20.04.
     - Run `tanzu kubernetes-release get` to check the latest.
-- TKR_VERSION={default `v1.20.4---vmware.3-tkg.1`}
-    - The default value is the latest at the time of writing this.
-    - This value is used for workload cluster creation using tkgworkloadwizard.sh.
-    - After you provision the management cluster you can get updated value by running `tanzu kubernetes-release get` and picking a version that is compatible=true and upgradable=true.
-    - Also adjust the `TKG_PLAN` according to the TKR you pick.
-    - ***Without right TKR and TKG_PLAN combo you will run into this error `ResourcePurchaseValidationFailed" Message="User failed validation to purchase resources.
-Error message: 'You have not accepted the legal terms on this subscription: 'xxxxx-xxx-xxx-000-203384034nho' for this plan.
-Before the subscription can be used, you need to accept the legal terms of the image.`***
 - TKG_ADMIN_EMAIL={this email address will be needed for private and public key purpose.
 Nothing will be emailed to this address.
 Just for signature purpose stuff.}
 - TMC_API_TOKEN={tmc api token for TMC authentication.
 Follow below steps to generate a TMC API Token:}
     - Navigate to https://console.cloud.vmware.com/csp/gateway/portal/#/user/profile (OR on tmc console click username at the top right corner > click My Accout)